TACC/Lmod/docs/source/200_avail_custom.rst

 Providing Custom Labels for Avail
 =================================

-Lmod writes out the modules in alphabetical for each directory in MODULEPATH in order::
+Lmod writes out the modules in alphabetical order for each directory in MODULEPATH in order::

      $ module avail